Free Writing Tool

-Enter a topic, target audience, and brand website to quickly generate an article draft designed as a starting point for SEO / GEO.
-Use it for blog posts, guides, comparison pages, or a content brief.
+Enter a topic, target audience, and brand website to quickly generate an article draft designed for SEO and GEO optimization, suitable for blog posts, guides, comparison pages, or a content brief.

 • SEO-friendly draft structure

-How AI visibility changes B2B content strategy: a practical guide for B2B marketing teams
+How AI visibility changes B2B content strategy: a draft built for Brand visibility

-How AI visibility changes B2B content strategy is no longer a niche concern.
-For B2B marketing teams, it directly affects how buyers discover, compare, and trust brands.
-This draft explores where AI visibility, GEO content strategy matter most and how teams can turn the shift into a more useful content strategy in a Clear and practical voice.
+How AI visibility changes B2B content strategy is no longer a fringe topic.
+When the goal is Brand visibility, it directly shapes how buyers discover, compare, and trust a brand.
+This draft approaches the topic through AI visibility, GEO content strategy and explains the shift in a Professional and rational style so the article has a clearer strategic role from the start.

-Why How AI visibility changes B2B content strategy matters now
+Why How AI visibility changes B2B content strategy needs fresh attention

-How to cover AI visibility, GEO content strategy with more clarity
+How to plan AI visibility, GEO content strategy with more clarity

-This tool does not try to write the full piece in one shot.
-It first helps you judge whether the topic is worth writing, what angle to take, and whether the outline holds up.
+This tool does not write all the content for you in one go.
+It first helps you quickly assess whether this topic is worth writing about, how to approach it, and whether the article outline holds up.

 1. Step 1

-Tell us the article topic, target audience, content goal, brand website, and primary keyword.
+Tell us the article topic, target audience, content goal, and primary keyword.

 2. Step 2